alexanderkotsev/gp-ogc-api-features/tg.md

 ### Main principles

-- landing page of the web API `(path = /)` corresponds to a distribution of a data set
+- The landing page of the Web API `(path = /)` corresponds to a distribution of an INSPIRE data set
-- the data set is structured into one or several collections --> all collections available in one API (under the `/collections` path) are considered to be part of the data set served by the API
+- The data set is structured into one or several collections --> all collections available in one API (under the `/collections` path) are considered to be part of the data set served by the Web API
 - Every collection contains features of only one spatial object type
-  - NOTE According to the OAPI standard a collection could contain also more than one spatial object type.
+  - NOTE According to the OAPIF standard a collection could contain also more than one spatial object type.

 EXAMPLE
 2 data sets (with their own metadata records), one on buildings and one on addresses